Chronology

 August 17–20, 1967

-While artist-in-residence under the auspices of the Aspen Center for Contemporary Art, along with Allan D’Arcangelo, Les Levine, Robert Morris, Oldenburg and De Wain Valentine, they conceive of a Culture-In series of events that includes a black-and-white taped and painted environment entitled Room in Aspen in the studio space on the second floor of the Brand Building.
+While artist-in-residence under the auspices of the Aspen Center for Contemporary Art, along with Allan D’Arcangelo, Les Levine, Robert Morris, Oldenburg and De Wain Valentine, they conceive of a Culture-In series of events that includes Lichtenstein's black-and-white taped and painted environment entitled Room in Aspen in the studio space on the second floor of the Brand Building.

 Fall 1967